jzielinski47/bruce-lee/README.md

 To install the game, download the project and run it with live-server.
 I will consider hosting it as soon as I fix the image bug.

-Update: the game is hosted at http://brucelee.ct8.pl/ however something is wrong with render.
+Update: the game is hosted at http://brucelee.ct8.pl/ however something is wrong with prefab render (on new scene).

 ### Controls
 ```c#